harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### Headers may include other headers
 - It's common that a header file will need a declaration/definition that lives in a different header file.
 Because of this, header files will often include other header files.
 - The additional header files that are included by other header files is called **transitive includes**.
 - The content of the transitive includes are available for use in your code file.
 However, you generally should not rely on the content of headers that are included transitively.
+The implementation of header files may change over time, or be different across different systems.
+	- This is easily avoided by explicitly including all of the header files the content of your code file requires.
+- Unfortunately, there is no easy way to detect when your code file is accidentally relying on content of a header file that has been included by another header file.

+### The include order of header files
+- If your header files are written properly and includes everything they need, the order of inclusion shouldn't matter.
+What matters is if there is a missing include, it should be flagged by the compiler.
+- To maximize the chance that missing includes will be flagged by compiler, order the `#include` directives as follows:
+	1. The paired header files (header that pairs with a code file) from your project
+	2. Other header files from your project
+	3. 3rd party library headers
+	4. Standard library headers

+## Header guards
+-